Coronavirus (COVID-19): Kids & Medical Care During the Pandemic

 Call 911 right away if your child might have a health emergency.
 Signs include your child turning blue, not breathing, being very hard to wake or rouse, or being unconscious.

 Otherwise, it's always a good idea to call your doctor's office for advice or instructions.
 They might offer help over the phone or guide you to a local urgent care center or a hospital's emergency department.
-If you worry about crowds or a long wait, many ERs are less crowded now due to social distancing and the use of telehealth.

 How Are Health Care Facilities Protecting Patients and Families?